brettbuddin/lectric/README.md

-# Lectric Slider
+# Frankenslide slider

-Lectric is a JavaScript slider that is touch-enabled and takes advantage of hardware acceleration.
+Frankenslide is a JavaScript slider that is touch-enabled and takes advantage of hardware acceleration.
 It looks awesome on Apple touch devices.
 You can see an early version of this software implemented on [mckinney.com](http://mckinney.com).

-It's Electric!

 **Requires:** [jQuery](http://github.com/jquery/jquery)